 The weather in Tokyo at the moment is just right for walks.
 The sun is out most days now and there’s usually a nice, cool breeze to keep you comfortable.
 Walking around in the sun and absorbing Vitamin D is also a good way to keep healthy, so that’s an added benefit!

-You can also explore the city by riding bicycles.
+For the time during coronavirus/COVID-19 in Japan, you can also explore the city by riding bicycles.
 There are places to rent bicycles all around the city and you can make your way through the city faster by paddling around.

 If you’re wondering where to start and where to go, we have a great guide that takes you to all the major sights of Tokyo in a day.
 If you want to join one of our walking tours exploring the city, just send us a message by clicking the messenger button or by clicking here.